 Outcome and Management

-Mild to moderate injury should be followed by full recovery within 4 to 8 weeks.
+Mild-to-moderate injury should be followed by full recovery within 4 to 8 weeks.
 Fulminant cases and chronic cholestatic forms with vanishing bile duct syndrome have been described.
-Cross reactivity of the hepatic injury between different fluoroquinolones has not been demonstrated but is suspected based upon the similarity of clinical patterns of injury and latency.
-Thus, patients should be advised to avoid further exposure to the fluoroquinolones.
+Cross reactivity of the hepatic injury between different fluoroquinolones has not been demonstrated, but is suspected based upon the similarity of clinical patterns of injury and latency.
+Thus, patients who develop clinically apparent liver injury from moxifloxacin should be advised to avoid further exposure to the fluoroquinolones.

 Case 1.
 Severe hypersensitivity reaction and hepatitis due to moxifloxacin therapy.